missjennbo/todolist-nextjs/README.md

 - Instead of using something like react query in the client we only can use fetch(„url“) on the backend to fetch some data from server

 ![Rendering in next.js](./public/nextjs_rendering.png)

+### State Management
+- still needed if the client side get less complex? [you can find a good overview here](https://www.youtube.com/watch?v=VenLRGHx3D4&t=602s)
+- idea: it is possible to map state logic to url (especially using SSR)